tgirke/GEN242/content/en/tutorials/linux/linux.md

 * `$ tmux attach`: reattaches to session
 * `$ tmux kill-session -t <id>`: kills a specific tmux session
 * `Ctrl-a : kill-session`: kills a session from tmux command mode that can be initiated with `Ctrl-a :`

+Mouse support in tmux can be enabled with the following command.

+* `Ctrl-a : set -g mouse on`

+To turn mouse support on by default, include on a separate line of `~/.tmux.conf` this command: `set -g mouse on`

 ## Nvim IDEs for other languages